yiino1222/eegemg_2025/README.md

 2. Prepare a config file (see `pipeline.config.example.json`).

-3. Run all notebooks in sequence with a single command
+3. Run all steps in sequence with a single command

 ```bash
 # Mount your data directory and config into the container